Inflation is a lurking but serious danger that can destroy your ability to live well in retirement.

 Inflation and Retirement Planning Summary

 As with everything, the first step toward a solution is awareness.
-Knowing inflation is a real threat, investors can structure their portfolios in a way that will survive inflation.
+Knowing inflation is a real threat, investors can adequately plan for inflation in retirement.

 Thanks for reading.
 If you enjoyed this post, please share it with others on your favorite social media.